 If you face a BUI charge, you should speak to a BUI boating attorney as soon as possible.
-At The Law Place, we operate throughout Florida, and our criminal defense attorneys have handled numerous cases similar to yours.
+At The Law Place, we operate throughout Florida, and our Sarasota BUI lawyers have handled numerous cases similar to yours.
 We understand the intricacies of BUI law and will do everything possible to secure a dismissal of your case or a reduction to the charges you receive and the penalties you face.

 Boating Under the Influence in Sarasota, Florida